 All Purple-hosted data is hosted within Microsoft Azure, our SOC compliant Cloud Service Provider, and all disks hosting data are encrypted (AES-256) using the security controls available with those cloud providers.

-All passwords are encrypted with the bcrypt hashing function.
+All passwords are encrypted with the bcrypt hashing function, with a minimum complexity exceeding current recommended guidelines.

 Data protection

-Purple host and handle data in a way consistent with the standards of the EU’s GDPR regulations.
+Purple hosts and handles data in a way consistent with the standards of the EU’s GDPR regulations.

 All data purposes and rights are explained clearly and transparently to the end user in Purple’s EULA and privacy policy, which are presented in concise and user-friendly terms.